GaurAkshat1008/Openinapptest/README.md

 - Clone the repository
 - Run `npm install` to install all the dependencies
 - Run `npm start` to run the program

+## Areas of improvement

+- The program can be made more efficient by using a better algorithm to remove mails from UNREAD section and add to AUTO REPLY lable.